hatonthecat/Hurl/content/courses/course1/index.md

 tags: ["keyword 1","keyword 2","keyword 3"]
 author: "Prof. Raoul"
 description: "This graduate course presents things."
-summary: "This graduate course explores what a modern day gonzo journalist would cover instead of the Mint 400."
+summary: "This graduate course explores what a modern day gonzo journalist would cover instead of the Mint 400 and the Kentucky Derby."
 cover:
     image: "course1.jpg"
     alt: "Figure caption"